oakleyp/freebets-public/README.md

 I do intend to pursue the process to an effective model in scope of at least a small range of tracks and their payout rules, but seeing as this may take hundreds more man-hours, as it did in Mr. Benter's case, it seemed like this would be a good piece in the meantime to showcase my work outside the corporate silos where the majority of that work lives.

-That said, this can work effectively as-is in generating and evaluating bets internationally from a technical strategy and observing their profitability up to minutes before post time.
+That said, this can work effectively as-is in generating and evaluating bets internationally from a technical strategy and observing their profitability up to seconds before post time.

 I also think that it may be valuable as:
 - A living store for boilerplate code and design patterns that I usually have to look up/reinvent at every company transition